prestaconcept/open-source-management/README.md

 :speech_balloon: If you need help about this project you can [post a message on our google group][3]

+:link: To link your commit comment to the corresponding issue just add : prestaconcept/open-source-management#[Issue_id]

 Issue label description
 -------------------------